Patteerrik/Athletic-Club/README.md

 ![Alt text](assets/images/readme-images/Navigation%20bar%20(Readme).png)

-* The navigation is userfriendly and provides links to Home, Ispiration and Sign up pages.
+* The navigation is userfriendly and provides links to Home, Inspiration and Sign up pages.

 * It will be responisve on all devices.